davenaylor/postie/readme.txt

 * Login to WordPress as an administrator
 * Goto the Plugins tab in the WordPress Admin Site
 * Activate "Postie"
-* Goto to the "Settings" tab and click on the sub-tab "Configure Postie" to configure it.
+* Goto to the "Settings" tab and click on the sub-tab "Postie" to configure it.
 * Make sure you enter the mailserver information correctly, including the type of connection and the port number.
 Common port configurations:
   * pop3: 110